shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

 Dequeue trace event firing may be viewed as indicating that the SimpleDistributedNetDevice has begun transmitting a packet.

+The m_traceDrop event is fired when a packet cannot be enqueued on the transmit queue because it is full.
+This event only fires if the queue is full and we do not overload this event to indicate that the SimpleDistributedChannel is "full."

 Lower-Level (PHY) Hooks
 +++++++++++++++++++++++

 Similar to the upper level trace hooks, there are trace hooks available at the lower levels of the net device.
 We call these the PHY hooks.
-These events fire from the device methods that talk directly to the SimpleDistrubedChannel.
+These events fire from the device methods that talk directly to the SimpleDistributedChannel.

 The trace source m_dropTrace is called to indicate a packet that is dropped by the device.
 This happens when a packet is discarded as corrupt due to a receive